sandstorm-io/sandstorm/docs/using/security-practices.md

 _**Notice:** As of this writing (April 2021), Sandstorm retains limited incoming and outgoing SMTP to allow email clients to work.
-This will be removed once email support via the Powerbox is implemented._
+This will be removed once email support via the Powerbox is implemented.
+Additionally, there are limitations to our client-side sandboxing at this time.
+See the related section on this document for details._

 ### Capability-based Usable Security